aicastell/cryptotradingbot/README.md

 ## Compilation

-You need a Go compiler to compile project:
+You need a Go compiler installed.
+Then follow this steps:

     $ git clone https://github.com/aicastell/cryptotradingbot.git
     $ export GOPATH=/path/to/cryptotradingbot
     $ go build
     $ go install

-After you can execute bot setting config file:
+## Execution

+Once compiled, you can execute bot.
+You need a config.json file available (see below):

     $ bot -c /path/to/config.json
     $ bot -c=/path/to/config.json

-If you don't set a config file, /etc/trabot.d/trabot.json is used as default
+If you don't set a config file, bot uses /etc/trabot.d/trabot.json as default config.

 ## Configuration file

-Cryptotradingbot configuration file must be set with a JSON file following this internal format:
+Cryptotradingbot configuration file is a JSON file with this internal format:

     $ cat /etc/trabot.d/trabot.json
     {
         "global": {
             "strategy": "strategy02",